MV Corinthian Review and Specifications

 The all-suite mv Corinthian offers the best in small-ship cruise travel.
 The 50 spacious suites, measuring 215 sq.feet or more, afford ocean views and are equipped with luxurious attention to amenities.
 All cabins feature individual temperature control, CD/DVD player, TV, king-size bed (all offer twin-bed configuration), iPod docking station, personal safe, clock, refrigerator with soft drinks, bathroom with full-size shower, and more.
 Guests staying in the Penthouse and Veranda Suites also enjoy a private balcony, butler service, and exclusive in-suite amenities.

-The richy appointed public facilities on Corinthian include two lounges, a library with Internet access, spa, beauty salon, gym, boutique, Jacuzzi, swimming platform and ample deck areas for sunbathing and relaxing.
-An elevator serves all decks.
+Onboardpublic facilities include two bar lounges, library (Internet Cafe), wellness complex (Spa, beauty salon, gym), boutique ship, Jacuzzi, swimming platform and ample deck areas for sunbathing and relaxing.
+One Lift (passenger elevator) connects all decks.
 Yacht’s public spaces are warm, decorated with rich fabrics, polished brass, handsome wood, rare antiquities, fine works of art.
-Gratuities are included in cruise fare.
+Gratuities are included in the cruise fares.

 The 100-passenger ship has an ice-strengthened hull, retractable stabilizers, a fleet of Zodiacs (high-speed boats used for shoreside cruising and landings).

 - Cruise Industry

 Marlink entered into an agreement with OAT (Overseas Adventure Travel) to supply its market-leading satellite voice & data connectivity services...March 13, 2019

 Other Grand Circle Cruise Line cruise ships